JainamBheda/OOPS-Notes-By-Jainam-Bheda/Constructor.md

 | **Invocation** | Called automatically when using the `new` keyword | Called explicitly using the object |
 | **Purpose**  | Used to initialize objects | Used to perform operations |

+## Types of Constructor

+- In Java there are three types of Constructor